artaktavi/UTest/README.md

 ## Examples

 There are some examples of using UTest in `examples/` folder.

+- `example_1`  is about tests running
+- `example_2`  show how to manage with `TestResult` objects and save them into json (and load)
+- `example_3`  describes how set up auto-output and auto-saving into json

-If you want to run one of them, use instructions:
+If you want to run one of them, use instruction:

 1. Make temp folder in UTest repository like `build/` or `tmp/`
 2. Move to it using `cd tmp` and run cmake: `cmake -DBUILD_EXAMPLES=ON ..`